-For seniors, the consequences can sometimes be devastating – they are so drowsy in the day that they end up crashing their car or taking a life-altering fall.
+For seniors, the consequences can sometimes be devastating.
+They are so drowsy in the day that they end up crashing their car or taking a life-altering fall.
 Generally though, sleep deprivation shows up in other subtler ways: through depressions, forgetfulness or problems focusing.
-Sleep impairment can also lead to an increased risk of cardiovascular disease, diabetes and breast cancer.
+According to Kim Estes, Brookdale’s SVP of Clinical Services, sleep impairment can also lead to an increased risk of cardiovascular disease, diabetes and breast cancer.

 How Aging Affects Sleep

 According to Estes, chronic medical problems are partly to blame for the decline in sleep.
 For instance, hypertension is associated with both snoring and sleep apnea.
 Other conditions that interfere include a frequent need to urinate, chronic pain, asthma, diabetes, osteoporosis and gastroesophageal reflux disease (GERD).
 In addition, many menopausal and post-menopausal women experience symptoms such as hot flashes that wake them up in the middle of the night.
 Finally, older people tend to take a lot of medication, and the combinations of drugs, as well as their side effects, can impair sleep.